 A geographic skull is a radiographic appearance which is seen in eosinophilic granuloma (EG) and characterised by destructive lytic bone lesions, the edges of which may be bevelled, scalloped or confluent.

 Griesinger sign, named after Wilhelm Griesinger, a German psychiatrist and neurologist (1817-1868) refers to oedema of the postauricular soft tissues overlying the mastoid process as a result of thrombosis of the mastoid emissary vein.
 It is a complication of acute otomastoiditis and may be asso...

-Guttman sign is a clinical sign relating to the function of the larynx.
+The Guttman test is a clinical test relating to the function of the larynx.